-Preheat the oven to 220°C. Add the egg yolks, lemon rind, vanilla sugar, flour, and cornstarch to the egg white mixture and fold three or four times with a whisk (the mass mustn’t become homogenous).
+Preheat the oven to 220°C / 428°F. Add the egg yolks, lemon rind, vanilla sugar, flour, and cornstarch to the egg white mixture and fold three or four times with a whisk (the mass mustn’t become homogenous).
 Make 4 pyramid-shaped nockerl, placing them next to each other in the baking tray.
-Bake for 10-12 minutes until light, golden brown.
+Bake for 10-12 minutes until golden brown.

 Dust with icing sugar and serve quickly so that the Nockerl don’t collapse.